byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 Due to the intermingling of the various ethnicities and religions that arrived on its shores, George Town acquired a large eclectic assortment of Colonial and Asian architectural styles.
 It also gained a reputation as gastronomic paradise.

-The Vivarium, central to many George Town attractions and just 500 meters from "Link Bike", a public bike rental station.
+The Vivarium, central to many George Town attractions and just 500 meters from "Link Bike" a public bike rental station.
 Pulau Tikus Market/Hawker Center: 1.2km, Botanical Garden: 3.2km and UNESCO World Heritage Site: 2.6km.

 **The Neighborhood ~ Dunn Road**